 1. Save, save, save!

 Follow the cardinal rule of saving at least 10% of your income and build up a savings or emergency fund.
 It is recommended that you have about three months of living expenses in savings put aside for the just-in-case.

 If you live at home and are fortunate enough not to have to pay rent, act like you are and put the money into savings.
 If you’re renting an apartment, get a roomy and split the costs of rent, utilities and food.
 While it’s a luxury to have your own place, saving on housing early will allow you to save for a down payment for when you’re out on your own someday.

 Auto save a percentage of your income each month at least up to your employer match which is between 3-6%.
 We can’t stress it enough – the key to financial success is saving early and saving aggressively while young.
-But don’t stop there.
-Increase the amount you contribute to saving every year.
+But don’t stop there – increase the amount you contribute to saving every year.
 If your employer doesn’t offer retirement savings options, open a Roth IRA.
-You’ll have no regrets about doing that.

 Build a solid credit history worth bragging about.
 Sure, carry a major credit card, but avoid individual store or merchant cards that tend to impose very high interest rates.
 They can be tempting particularly when paired with an incentive such as immediate discount on purchases.
-However, because each card you carry increases the amount of credit you can access, having multiple cards can lower your credit score.
-Yup…it’s a dastardly plot.
+Plus, you don’t want to get credit-happy and end up in massive debt.

-- Read!
 Books like The Financial Wisdom of Ebenezer Scrooge, by Ted Klontz and Wild Money by Luna Jaffe.
 These are quick reads, full of great tips and can help you understand your relationship with money.
 You’d be surprised how eye opening, and liberating, that can be!